Making Good Decisions

 View Bio

-Keith L. Prewitt is the Enterprise Chief Public Safety & Security Officer for Thomas Jefferson University-Jefferson Health.
-He previously served as Chief Security Officer for the Metropolitan Museum of Art and the Lucas Museum of Narrative Art and spent 30 years with the United States Secret Service, including four years as Deputy Director.
-He has received several awards recognizing his leadership, including the “Meritorious” and “Distinguished” Presidential Rank Awards.
+Keith L. Prewitt is the Enterprise Chief Public Safety & Security Officer at Thomas Jefferson University–Jefferson Health.
+He previously served as Chief Security Officer for the Lucas Museum of Narrative Art and the Metropolitan Museum of Art, and as VP of Cable Security at Comcast.
+Prewitt also led Harvard Protection Services and served 30 years with the U.S. Secret Service, including as Deputy Director.
+In 2021, he was appointed Senior Special Advisor to the U.S. House Sergeant-at-Arms following the Capitol breach.
+His awards include Presidential Rank distinctions and The Met’s “Profiles in Leadership.”